Xenosaga: Episode 1 Cheats - Playstation 2

 Talk to the orange worker in the Woglinde near the right exit, then just run around anywhere to acquire new items or pictures of other Namco games.
 Note: If you do not know how to help Vector with the hacker problem in the Woglinde, leave the Realian infirmary and enter it again then run for the starboard door.

-Keeping Shion safe during the Gnosis Defeating Albedo
+Keeping Shion safe during the Gnosis attack

 There are two ways to defeat Albedo.
 First, you can be very cheap and use the Erde Kaiser Ether to defeat him with Shion.
 Or, you can be courageous and follow this strategy.
 Albedo has 7,400 HP, which is less than Proto Dora.
 Have Shion, Jr., and Kos-Mos in your group.
 You will need Shion's Erde Kaiser for Sophie Peithios, who has 16,000 HP.
 Albedo attacks like a rabid dog and uses Ethers to increase his speed.
 He also restores his health with devastating attacks.
 Using an AGW is not recommended, as he will drain more than 1,000 HP from it at a time.
 The following are some of his moves and how to respond to them.